Kika (TV) Logo

 KiKA Symbol

 The Kika logo impresses with its large shapes and bright colors.
 This is a classic example of the expressive style that famous TV channels use for decoration.
 The letters of the name and the contrasting lower phrase stand out, and the background and colors are in absolute harmony.
 The main component is the name of the children’s TV channel.
-It is made in massive soft font, with original smooth cuts of different shapes.
+It is set in a massive, soft font, with original, smooth cuts of different shapes.

 The name is painted in two colors at once.
 A bright yellow tint is used as the main one, which fills the entire space of the letters, and thin contours are painted in a muted blue.
 The lower inscription is decorated in the same shade.
 Yellow is a positive symbol; muted blue is associated with trust, professionalism, and calmness.